-Welcome to NAfME’s Grassroots Action Center!
+Welcome to the NAfME Grassroots Action Center!

-Here you will find different ways on how YOU can:
+Here you will find different ways to:

-Support Music Education in Federal Education Policy!
+Support Music Education in Federal Education Policy

-Be Involved With the Legislative Process!
+Get Involved with the Legislative Process

-Engage Your Members in Congress!
+Engage Your Members in Congress

 Grassroots Action Center Menu

 Everyone has seen the effects of the battered economy, but as educators, we have not yet felt the worst.
 According to the Center for Budget and Policy Priorities, the combined revenue shortfall for state budgets—not including additional costs incurred by COVID-19—will be approximately $650 billion.
 States are already looking to revise their budgets for the current and next fiscal years.
 Many are considering cuts across the board, including millions of dollars from education budgets.